 Poage Landing is made up of several committees, including Poage family descendants, working year-round gathering a hundred plus volunteers, getting food and information vendors, and keeping schedules on target that are needed to make the festival a success.
 It is a three day festival that has been held on the third weekend in September for the last 27 years that draws approximately 20,000 - 30,000 annually.

-The events include a Poage Family reunion bringing to Ashland some of the Poage descendants from across the country, an antique car, tractor, and bike show that showcases over a hundred or more vehicles where trophies, ribbons, and various prizes are awarded in different categories.
-A popular beauty pageant is held that has as many as 75 entries ranging from the very young to high school age.
-Trophies, crowns, and ribbons are provided for all entries that enter the pageant.
-The arts and craft area, a 300-foot tent located in the heart of Ashland on Winchester Avenue, brings local crafters selling local artisans' wares.
+The events include a Poage Family reunion bringing to Ashland some of the Poage descendants from across the country, a popular children's pageant is held for those 12 and under.
+The arts and craft area, a tent located in the heart of Ashland on Winchester Avenue, brings local crafters selling local artisans' wares.
 The arts and crafts will include wood-working, candle making, various quilts, jewelry, jams and jellies, paintings, clothing, flower arrangements, and seasonal crafts for all of the holidays.
 Crafters come from the local Ashland area, Northeastern Kentucky, and from the Ohio and West Virginia areas.
-A long-running 5K Run now starting its 28th year, brings athletes of all ages together.
 A community church service is opened to the public early Sunday morning and is attended by many of the people that have been coming to the festival that weekend.
 We also have a local minister who delivers the morning message on Sunday along with a performing choir.

 The community wants a national entertainer and with our sponsors' help, we try to make this happen.
 Poage Landing likes to bring as much local talent to the festival as possible.
 This includes local bands and singers, high school performers, young thespians, and folk dancers.

 One of Poage Landings' main priority is family and children.
 At the end of the day it is all about family.
 The main effort is to keep all family activities free.
 We want to make sure every child has the same opportunity.
 Regardless of economics, all kids can come out and have fun.
 Face-painting, "make and take art" is offered free at the children's tent for youngsters and the young at heart.
 Peanut the Magical Clown will entertain everyone of all ages.
 Skateboarding has become a popular activity for the young people of the area and draws kids from all over the tri-state and even out of state.
 Skateboarders fly through a downhill ramp at the Southern Fried Cone Fest located on 17th Street and Ramey Street next to ACTC.
 Skateboarders earn prizes for their efforts.
-The carnival was brought back.
-Started in 2015, National Dock Dogs hosted a sanctioned event at the festival and became a success for families to attend.
 Poage has one of the largest inflatable obstacle courses for children in the area at no charge.

 The Poages, natives of Scotland, were subjected to religious persecution and migrated to Ireland in the 18th century.
 Robert Poage and wife, Elizabeth Poage, with their nine children migrated to America, landing at Philadelphia in 1738.
 They went soon to Augusta County, acquiring a land grant near the present Staunton.